lockbox

 Files

-Package database read by lockbox to build the per-file Landlock ruleset.
-Each installed package's files are added as read-only rules.
+Package database used to build the Landlock ruleset.

 Build configuration.
-The work, source, package, and tmp directories defined here receive full read-write access.
+Work, source, package, and tmp directories receive full read-write access.

 See Also